archie-was-taken/clip_fetcher_bot/README.md

 ## Features

 - Download videos directly within Telegram chat windows from almost all popular websites.
-A complete list of all supported sites can be found [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)
+A complete list of all supported sites can be found [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

-- Get the link to download the video in case you do not want to download now for whatever reason. *Do note that YouTube video download links expire after some time*.
+- Get the link to download the video in case you do not want to download now for whatever reason. **Do note that YouTube video download links expire after some time**.

 ## Usage